Richard Dupont

-Richard Dupont (born 1968) is a Postdigital American artist whose installations, sculptures, paintings and prints examine the social implications of 21st Century digital technology.
+Richard Simmons DuPont Jr. (born October 5, 1968) is a postdigital American artist and educator whose installations, sculptures, paintings and prints examine the social implications of 21st century digital technology.
+He has been a member of the faculty at School of Visual Arts since 2015.

 Early life and education

-Dupont was born in New York City in 1968.
+DuPont was born October 5, 1968 in New York City, to Richard Simmons DuPont Sr., a private investor of the Du Pont family, and Emily T. Frick (née Troth).
+His mother would later marry Henry Clay Frick II and become chair of the Frick Collection.
+He is a direct descendant of Éleuthère Irénée du Pont, founder of the Du Pont Company.

 He received an AB degree from the Departments of Visual Art and Art and Archeology at Princeton University in 1991.
-He has lived in New York City since 1991.

 Artistic practice

 A pioneer in the field of Digital Art, Dupont began using scanners and 3D printing in 2002 to capture and replicate distorted images of his body.
 Dupont had his whole body scanned at a General Dynamics facility on The Wright-Patterson Air Force Base in 2004.
 Dupont's work examines the degree to which the primacy of the human gesture has been radically altered by the onset of digital technology.
 He also uses his art to interrogate expressions of power and control, and to examine how anthropometry, the Victorian science of mapping the body, has morphed over the past century into biometrics.